-O-I begins a deeper diversification into health care by making an equity investment in Health Group Inc. (HGI) of Nashville, Tennessee, a hospital management group that owned specialty hospitals and several nursing homes.
+O-I invests in Health Group Inc. (HGI) of Nashville, Tennessee, a hospital management group that owned specialty hospitals and several nursing homes.

 O-I acquires Health Care and Retirement Corporation of America (HCRA), headquartered in Lima, Ohio.
 Starting as a lumber company in 1944, HCRA expanded into constructing nursing homes for third parties and in 1974 began management of its first facility.
-In the late 70s and early 80s, HCRA continued construction of new homes and by the time it is acquired by O-I owned 46 facilities with over 5,000 beds when acquired by O-I.
+HCRA owned 46 facilities with over 5,000 beds when acquired by O-I.

 O-I acquires the nursing homes of Health Group Care Centers, a division of HGI, in exchange for its equity position in HGI.
 The acquisition includes 26 facilities in 10 states.

-Headquarters of O-I’s health care business is moved from Lima to Toledo.
+Headquarters of O-I’s health care business moves from Lima to Toledo.

 Ancillary Services Inc., a supplier of Medicare Part B products and supplies, is formed.

-The following Heartland Health Care skilled nursing centers are opened: Orange Park, Miami Lakes and Fort Myers.
+Heartland Health Care Centers Orange Park, Miami Lakes and Fort Myers open.

 Health Care and Retirement Corporation (HCR) is created to purchase O-I’s health care businesses, and HCR goes public on the New York Stock Exchange.

-The following Heartland Health Care skilled nursing centers are opened: Prosperity Oaks and Boynton Beach.
+Heartland Health Care Centers Prosperity Oaks and Boynton Beach open.

 HCR forms Heartland Rehabilitation Services and acquires Sylvania Therapy Services, a Toledo-based provider of rehabilitation services in Michigan and Ohio.
-Over the subsequent years, several acquisitions expand outpatient rehabilitation operations into the states of New Jersey, Virginia, Kentucky and Florida.
+In ensuing years, several acquisitions expand outpatient rehabilitation operations into New Jersey, Virginia, Kentucky and Florida.

 Eleven skilled nursing centers in Connecticut and Massachusetts purchased as part of the Care Corporation transaction are sold.

-Heartland Healthcare Services, a 50/50 partnership with Omnicare Inc., is formed to supply and distribute pharmaceutical products.
+Heartland Healthcare Services, a 50/50 partnership with Omnicare Inc., forms to supply and distribute pharmaceutical products.

 HCR forms a subsidiary to enter the home health care and hospice field.
-Business launches with the acquisition of Allen Home Care, a Michigan-based home health care provider.
-Several acquisitions and a number of startup operations spur growth, and today there are home health care and hospice agencies in 25 states.
+It launches with the acquisition of Allen Home Care, a Michigan-based home health care provider.
+Today there are home health care and hospice agencies in 25 states.

-The Balanced Budget Act of 1997 (BBA) is passed.
-BBA precipitated a watershed structural change in the skilled nursing industry by introducing a Medicare prospective payment system (PPS) that replaced a cost-based system.
-PPS commenced in July 1998.
-Providers were allowed to phase in PPS gradually, and by the time it was fully implemented, five of HCR ManorCare’s six largest competitors and numerous other providers had filed for bankruptcy protection.
-During this time, HCR remained an investment grade company.
+The Balanced Budget Act of 1997 (BBA) passes, precipitating a watershed structural change in the skilled nursing industry by introducing a Medicare Prospective Payment System (PPS) that replaces a cost-based system.
+By full implementation, five of HCR ManorCare’s six largest competitors and numerous other providers file for bankruptcy protection.
+HCR remains an investment grade company.
 The industry’s structural changes launch the company’s focus on caring for high-acuity patients.

-HCR acquires Milestone, a contractor with hospitals for managing their rehabilitation units.
-Also includes a staffing business.
+HCR acquires Milestone, a contractor with hospitals for managing their rehabilitation units that also includes a staffing business.

-The following skilled nursing centers are opened: Heartland Health Care Center -Pewaukee and ManorCare Health Services of Delray.
+Heartland Health Care Center Pewaukee and ManorCare Health Services - Delray open.

-HCR Manor Care moves its headquarters from One SeaGate to 333 N. Summit St. in downtown Toledo.
+HCR Manor Care moves its headquarters to 333 N. Summit St. in downtown Toledo.

-HCR ManorCare forms a strategic alliance with Alterra Healthcare Corporation.
-Company sells 29 assisted living residences to Alterra.
+HCR ManorCare forms a strategic alliance with Alterra Healthcare Corporation; sells 29 assisted living residences to Alterra.

-The following skilled nursing centers are opened: Whitehall Borough, ManorCare Health Services of Northbrook and ManorCare Health Services of Fort Myers.
+Whitehall Borough, ManorCare Health Services - Northbrook and ManorCare Health Services - Fort Myers open.

 HCR Manor Care acquires the remaining 59 percent equity interest in In Home Health, Inc.

-The following assisted living facilities are opened: Arden Courts of Anderson, Arden Courts of Austin, Arden Courts of Avon, Arden Courts of Geneva, Arden Courts of Kenwood, Arden Courts of Louisville, Arden Courts of San Antonio, Arden Courts of Susquehanna, Arden Courts of Towson, Arden Courts of Whippany and Arden Courts of Warminster.
+Arden Courts of Anderson, Arden Courts of Austin, Arden Courts of Avon, Arden Courts of Geneva, Arden Courts of Kenwood, Arden Courts of Louisville, Arden Courts of San Antonio, Arden Courts of Susquehanna, Arden Courts of Towson, Arden Courts of Whippany and Arden Courts of Warminster open.

 Company divests two skilled nursing centers -- one in Oklahoma and one in Florida.
-This begins a rationalization over the next decade of skilled nursing centers that no longer fit the company’s strategic direction, which results in divesting 35 skilled nursing centers.
+This begins a rationalization over the next decade of skilled nursing centers that no longer fit the company’s strategic direction, resulting in divesting 35 skilled nursing centers.

-The company concentrates its focus more strongly on skilled nursing and dementia assisted living and, in so doing, ends its assisted living development joint venture formed in 1999 with Alterra.
+The company focuses on skilled nursing and dementia assisted living and ends its assisted living development joint venture formed with Alterra.

 Company divests two skilled nursing centers—one in Wisconsin and one in Ohio.